-DNA and its expression are at the heart of cellular mechanisms nevertheless our knowledge of cells and their diversity remains limited and incomplete.
-Its study is essential to understand the development, functioning and reproduction of living beings.
-Especially since a dysfunction of this point of view can be at the origin of numerous pathologies (cancer, autoimmune disease, diabetes …).
+DNA and its expression are at the heart of cellular mechanisms.
+Nevertheless, our knowledge of cells and their diversity remains limited and incomplete.
+Its study is essential to understand the development, functioning and reproduction of living beings, especially since its dysfunctions can be at the origin of numerous pathologies (cancer, autoimmune disease, diabetes …).
 Currently, the methods developed to determine and sequence the genome do not allow us to fully understand the functioning of DNA.

 Evan Micosko and his team have developed a new technique to tackle this issue: The DropSeq, a single cell encapsulation for high throughput sequencing.

 Principle and Process of single cell encapsulation for high throughput sequencing

 Drop Seq is a method that uses microfluidics and provides the ability to target thousands of individual cells simultaneously by encapsulating them in tiny droplets.
 The high droplet generation frequency and the low volume that microfluidics brings allow a drastic increase in the number of possible amplifications.

 The DropSeq system uses microfluidics to generate, at a high frequency, droplets which will be used as microreactors.

 In each droplet, single cell DNA and magnetic functionalized beads called “barcodes” with lysis buffer are encapsulated.
 Barcodes are simple DNA primers that are used to label during RT (Reverse Transcription), being used as the content of the DNAs formed.
 Following the encapsulation of cells and barcodes, thanks to the lysis buffer, the DNA from the cell is expressed and then transcribed into mRNA.
 These mRNAs perform RT and thus mRNA copies are created as DNA.